telerik/teststudio-docs/docs/knowledge-base/best-practices-kb/submit-support-ticket.md

 ---
 title: Submit Support Ticket
 page_title: Submit Support Ticket
-description: Best practices to submit a ticket for Test Studio which includes the necessary details and resources for faster resolution.
+description: How to submit a support ticket to contact the Test Studio Support Team.
+What details to provide to get help for a Test Studio query as soon as possible.
 position: 1
 ---
 # Submit Support Ticket #

-You can submit your support ticket after you login in <a href="https://www.telerik.com/account/support-tickets" target="_blank">your Telerik.com account</a>.
+You can submit your support query in your your Telerik account <a href="https://www.telerik.com/account/support-tickets" target="_blank">here</a>.

-For timely issue resolution, provide as much information as possible in your initial query.
+For timely issue resolution, provide as much information as possible in your initial message.
+The below guidelines will help you determine what details may be required.

-## Reproduction Steps ##
+## Steps to Reproduce Any Misbehavior in the Tool ##

 Provide precise steps to reproduce the issue.
 Please include: